scholarslab/scholarslab.github.io/collections/_people/bess-sadler.md

 - staff
 ---

-Bess Sadler is currently Software Developer at Stanford University and was formerly Chief Architect for the Online Library Environment and Research and Development Librarian at University of Virginia Library
+Bess Sadler was formerly Chief Architect for the Online Library Environment and Research and Development Librarian at University of Virginia Library.